vppillai/h3Docs/system/mqtt/docs/configuration.md

 ---

 # MQTT System Service Configuration
 The MQTT System Service library should be configured through the MHC.
-When user select the MQTT System Service library, all the required dependencies components are added automatically in the MHC configuration.
+When user selects the MQTT System Service library, all the required dependencies components are added automatically in the MHC configuration.

 The following figure shows the MHC configuration window for configuring the MQTT System Service and a brief description of various configuration options.
 - Open the MHC 3